 To learn more about our council’s activities and who we are at St. Bridget Church contact Membership Director Gary Port, Email: firstname.lastname@example.org Phone: (804) 741-8666

-The member meeting for Council 5476 is held on the second Monday of each month with light dinner fare and social time beginning at 6:30 PM.
-The meeting begins at 7:00 PM.
+The member meeting for Council 5476 is held on the second Monday of each month beginning at 7 p.m.

 The Knights engage in numerous activities across the parish and in the community, including: